Clemson travel guide

 You're Going to Love Clemson

 With a population of 13,905, Clemson is a must-see destination in South Carolina, United States.
 It is among the most popular tourist destinations in the country.
-Clemson deserves at least 2 full days for you to see its main sights.
+Consider staying at least one whole day in Clemson to see all of its attractions.

 Where to Eat in Clemson